Skip to main content

 Tasks

-Task 1: Verifying DNS resolution before change
+Task 1: Verifying DNS resolution before making changes

 Navigate to the VPN view, locate the record for ftp.techblue.net, and change its IP address to 10.100.0.99.